cisco-ie/anx/README.md

-# ANX
+# Netconf Explorer
-ADT Netconf client (ANC) and explorer (ANX)
+Advanced Netconf client and Netconf explorer

 ## Explorer
-ANX is a graphical explorer for YANG models supported by a NETCONF device or service orchestrator.
+This is a graphical explorer for YANG models supported by a NETCONF device or service orchestrator.
 Features include:
 * Retrieving all YANG models supported by a device or orchestrator using the NETCONF monitoring standard.
 * Parsing the YANG models (using ODL yangtools) and outputting a tree with all the nodes, which the user can expand / collapse.
 * Filtering the model tree by module name and searching the names and descriptions of the YANG nodes in it (e.g. “neighbor count” or “bgp” “neighbor count”).